Request to call (Puru)

 The way back from Gokyo is an easy downhill walk along the Dudh Koshi River, which emerges

-out of the Ngozumpa Glacier.
+from the Ngozumpa Glacier.
 Passing by the second and then the first Gokyo Lakes, we come

 to a small gushing stream over an iron bridge and the hamlet of Phangka ahead.